ccm-bioinfo/Camda25_gut/README.md

 - **Clinicians**: Easy-to-use tool for microbiome health assessment
 - **Students**: Educational tool for understanding microbiome indices
 - **Collaborators**: Sharing results and demonstrating methodologies

-## 📞 Contact

-For questions about the datasets, methodologies, or bacterial species used in calculations, please refer to the specific model data directories or contact the challenge organizers.